 #9 Avoid High Acid Ingredients

-Acidic water and ingredients will make beans tough as they cook. to reduce water acidity you can add baking soda to soften, use distilled water and leave ingredients like tomatoes out of your beans until they are at the desired consistency.
+Acidic water and ingredients will make beans tough as they cook.
+To reduce water acidity, you can add baking soda to soften, use distilled water and leave ingredients like tomatoes out of your beans until they are at the desired consistency.

-To Avoid tough beans don’t add acidic ingredients until beans are at the desired tenderness.
+To Avoid tough beans, don’t add acidic ingredients until beans are at the desired tenderness.

-Examples of high acid Ingredients: tomatoes, vinegar, ketchup, sugar, chili sauce, molasses, lemon juice, and wine.
+Here are some examples of high acid Ingredients: tomatoes, vinegar, ketchup, sugar, chili sauce, molasses, lemon juice, and wine.